What the TNFD’s New Guidance Means for Australian Businesses

 Like AASB S2, TPT guidance and the LEAP framework, this guidance can be used as an evidence based and credible tool to help organisations respond to the changes already happening to our economy and the natural world.

-- TPT: Organisations that have already established credible Climate Transition Plans (i.e. TPT aligned) are in a strong position to manage climate related risks and opportunities.
+- TPT: organisations that have already established credible Climate Transition Plans (i.e. TPT aligned) are in a strong position to manage climate related risks and opportunities.
 This helps them prepare for a low carbon economy and climate stressed world.

-- LEAP: Organisations undertaking nature assessments (i.e. aligned to the TNFD LEAP assessment framework) now have a better understanding of how they depend on nature.
+- LEAP: organisations undertaking nature assessments (i.e. aligned to the TNFD LEAP assessment framework) now have a better understanding of how they depend on nature.
 They also gain insight into the risks associated with nature loss and the opportunities available when they effectively manage their impacts on the natural world.

 Positioning your Transition Plan for what’s next

-Organisations that develop and effectively implement Transition Plans in line with the TNFD guidance can be confident that their decisions about their business models and value chains are moving in same direction and at the same pace as the global nature agenda.
+Organisations that develop and effectively implement Transition Plans in line with the TNFD guidance can be confident that their decisions about business models and value chains are moving in the same direction and at the same pace as the global nature agenda.
+This agenda is set by the GBF and is rapidly shaping the priorities of investors, regulators, and the market.

 Nature in transition planning is an emerging area and there’s no one-size-fits- all approach.